shannonbarrera/Cryo-Label-Studio/READMEdraft.md

 - **Preset-based workflow** – Save and load label format settings instantly.
 - **Supports CSV, Excel, or direct text input**.
 - **Serial or identical labels** – Generate numbered sets or repeat the same label.
-- **Multiple label templates** – Includes Cryo Babies, Tough Spots, and more.
+- **Multiple label templates** – Includes Cryo Babies, Cryo Tags, and Tough Spots.
+Developers can customize to add additional templates.
 - **Partial sheet printing** – Start anywhere on a sheet to avoid waste.
-- **Custom fonts and sizes** – Make text clear and readable.
 - **Export to DOCX** – Print from any standard printer.
 Works best with Microsoft Word.
 - **User-friendly UI** – Minimal clutter, quick to learn.
 ---